Last updated: May 11th, 2020

 - Brands are adjusting their tone to suit the general climate, putting out more positive, relevant messaging and delaying content that doesn’t address pressing concerns

 - From fundraising and promotions to free shipping, companies are finding creative ways to offer support to both their communities and their customers

 - Brands are focusing on their core values, leaning on them to resonate authentically with their audience

 - Marketers are collaborating and experimenting within their organizations to discover innovative ways to react, respond, and recoup

-To save you some time and energy, I’ve also created a Spotify playlist of the 11 podcast episodes featured in this post, below.
+To save you some time and energy, I’ve also created a Spotify playlist of all of the podcast episodes featured in this post, below.

 1. Protecting Your Business During The Coronavirus (The Science of Marketing – Business Building, Ecommerce & Lead Generation)